GravityPDF/gravity-pdf-documentation/docs/v6/templates/formal-letter.md

 #### Greeting Salutation (1)
 * The opening greeting for your letter.
 If you've set the [Recipient's Name](#recipient-name-7) the following Merge Tags are available for use: `{prefix}`, `{firstname}`, `{surname}`, `{suffix}`.
 * Instead of using the recipient's full name, you can also use `Dear {prefix} {surname}`.
-* If you don't know the recipient's name use `To whom it may concern` or `Dear Sir or Madam`.
+* If you don't know the recipient's name, use `To whom it may concern` or `Dear Sir or Madam`.
 * Note: American English usually uses a colon instead of a comma at the end of the greeting.

 #### Letter Subject (2)